open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 if __name__ == '__main__':
     app.run_server()
 ```
-In order to display the app through the browser, we add these statements to "Launch the server".
+In order to display the app through the browser, we add these statements to "Launch the server". { !!!
+TO-DO !!!
+Add a bried explanation on why we need a server}
 This section is pretty much static and fixed for any Dash app you may create.

 Once we have the full code ready and saved in a .py file, we need to launch it:
 [.gif on how to launch the code via .py and what is displayed in the terminal output]